Timeline of international climate politics

 The timeline of international climate politics is a list of events significant to the politics of climate change.

 Overview

-The politics of climate change did not reach a prominent place on the world's political agenda until the late1980s.
+The politics of climate change did not reach a prominent place on the world's political agenda until the late 1980s.
 There had been warnings that climate change could become a civilisation ending threat from as early as the 1930s.
 Scientists and environmental campaigning groups tried to get policy makers attention with increasing frequency after Charles Keeling's 1960 report of an annual rise in the atmospheric concentration of CO_{2}.
 Yet until the 1990s, there was little concerted action by the world's policy makers.